 The device would connect to the iPhone and present images over the wearer's vision - a la Google Glass.
 It would show images and other information in the wearer's field of vision, and may use augmented reality, the anonymous sources said.

-This doesn't mean a product is definitely on its way, and if it is, one of the sources said we shouldn't expect to see anything until 2018 at the earliest.
+All of this doesn't mean a product is definitely on its way, and if it is, one of the sources said we shouldn't expect to see anything until 2018 at the earliest.
 It would be the second major new hardware category launched under Tim Cook, the first being the Apple Watch.
 Cook has also gently nudged away speculation that Apple would be going first to VR, saying that he sees more value in augmented reality.
 Tim Cook: all about the wearables.

 Shop for VR headsets on Amazon